 Wisconsin’s summer heat can be demanding on trees.
 Without adequate rainfall, trees won’t get the proper amount of water needed to promote healthy growth.
-Watering your trees by hand may be required if long seasons of drought take place.
+Watering your newly planted trees by hand may be required if long seasons of drought take place.
 But how do you know when it’s time to water your trees?
 Fortunately, there are some signs you can look for to determine whether you should give your trees some water.

 Curling or Wilted Leaves